AdobeDocs/id-service.en/help/library/function-vars/idsyncontainerid.md

 ## Setting Container IDs When You Use DIL and VisitorAPI.js {#section-f283cb69c8de4348b5316cc4e02a3e9e}

-If you have deployed [!DNL DIL]*and* VisitorAPI.js on the same page:
+If you have deployed [!UICONTROL DIL]*and* VisitorAPI.js on the same page:

 * Visitor ID service code takes precedence over DIL for ID syncs.
 * Set the `idSyncContainerID` configuration in the ID service code only.